Prevent & report phishing attacks

-A phishing attack is a type of online fraud where someone tries to trick you into sharing personal information.
 Phishing is typically done through email, ads, or by sites that look similar to sites you already use.
-For example, someone may send you an email that looks like it’s from your bank which asks you to confirm your bank account number.
+For example, you might get an email that looks like it’s from your bank asking you to confirm your bank account number.

 Information phishing sites may ask for